-In the middle of his own busy week holding special events - like le Gavroches’ 50th Anniversary - we were honoured, that Michel Roux Jr took time out, to visit us at Le Chardon d’Or, to co-host our annual event, alongside Brian.
+In the middle of his busy week holding special events - like le Gavroches’ 50th Anniversary - we were honoured, that Michel Roux Jr took time out, to visit us at Le Chardon d’Or, to co-host our annual event, alongside Brian.

 Nicolas Maillart Champagne flowed to start of the evening.
 The Platine, Premier Cru, is wonderfully fresh and vinous with fabulous finesse.
-It paired well with our spiced crab and tomato crème fraiche canape.
+It paired well with our spiced crab and tomato crème Fraiche canape.
 Great fruit character and underlying toast elements matched the Parma Ham and celeriac remoulade too.

 Mid-course featured a fantastically meaty fillet of stone bass with asparagus tips, Maltese sauce and crushed hazelnuts.

 Domaine Gerald and Philibert Talmard brought us a match for this in their wine from the small town of Uchizy in the Maconnais.
 This is a refreshing 2015 chardonnay has lovely fruit and high acidity, a result of its fermentation in stainless steel only.
 Excellent with fish alone, the fruit matched incredibly well to the orange flavoured sauce with acidity shaving through the creamy texture.

 The main course was aged Scotch rib eye with pickled crisp tongue show-cased alongside a fantastic 100% Merlot from a Grand Cru in St Emilion, Delice du Prieure of 2011.
 This red berry filled delight has a great structure featuring tannin and fruit that’s delightfully balanced.
 The roundness of flavour was a perfect match for the brilliant texture of the beef and tongue.